 Work space is no longer relegated just to the kitchen table or a corner of the guest bedroom; it has been promoted to a room of its own in the home.
 If you are looking to create a home office, or revamp an existing one, keep the following points in mind:

 Although you are physically working in the house, it is important to set up your home office so that the lines between your home life and your work life do not get blurred.
-By creating a barrier, you will be less tempted to take a television break in teh middle of your work day or work on spreadsheets when you are supposed to be “home form the office.”
+By creating a barrier, you will be less tempted to take a television break in the middle of your work day or work on spreadsheets when you are supposed to be “home from the office.”